-Healthcare Professionals can play a role in helping prevent overdose deaths in Rhode Island
+Healthcare professionals can play a role in helping prevent overdose deaths in Rhode Island

 The most important thing you can do is to follow the Rhode Island Department of Health guidelines on this page for safe prescribing every time you prescribe opioids.
 You can also find local and national resources for continuing education for providers and comprehensive care for patients.